Code-Institute-Submissions/MS4_Social_Network/README.md

     * Design
         * An attractive and simple layout.
         * Simple navigation throughout the website by using the navigation bar.
+        * Colors and fonts was chosen to inspire from an retro game design

     * General
         * A email for people to contact me.